Last updated on May 19th, 2023 at 03:17 am

 Experimental Setup: a) Low Coiling Frequencies b) High Coiling Frequencies

-with the height H, the relative magnitudes of the forces FV, FG and FI are themselves
+with height, and the relative magnitudes FV, FG, and FI are themselves

-functions of H. As H increases, the coiling traverses a series of distinct dynamical
+functions of the height.
+As the height increases, the coiling traverses a series of distinct dynamical

 regimes characterized by different force balances in the coil.

 When the height gradually increases ‘inertial’ coiling is observed.
-Viscous forces in the coil are now balanced almost
+Viscous forces in the coil are now nearly completely balanced by inertial forces (i.e. FI ≈ FV ≫ FG), giving rise to what we know as inertial coiling.

 This is the #001 article in the article series: “Fluidify – Go With The Flow”.
 Keep following us to explore more about liquids because it’s all about fluids.